kdiffin/swagtask/README.md

   - [x] complete the rest of the app, get it back to how it was

 - [ ] implement actual database migrations
-- [ ] add the actual http response and request in the logging middleware so i know http strings are being sent and recieved over http
+- [ ] add the actual http/1.1 response and request in the logging middleware so i know http strings are being sent and recieved over http
 - [ ] add barebones auth using cookies then jwt
 - [ ] add live editing via websockets or polling between 2 users